 Information about the interior of the joint is transmitted to a screen.

-Corrective surgery, if necessary, may be done during the initial diagnostic procedure.
+Corrective surgery, if needed, may be done during the initial diagnostic procedure.

 Dressings or bandages may be put on the incisions.

-The small puncture wounds created by the arthroscope and probing tool(s) may take several days to heal.
+The small puncture wounds created by the arthroscope and probing tools may take several days to weeks to heal.

 Recovery time varies.
-However, most arthroscopic surgery is done on an outpatient basis.
+But most arthroscopic surgery is done on an outpatient basis.
 This means you can go home within hours after the surgery.
-Some people get back to their normal activity within a few days.
-Athletes and other people in good physical condition may return to athletic activities within a few weeks, under the care of their doctor.
+Some people get back to their normal activity in a few days or weeks.
+Athletes and other people in good physical condition may return to athletic activities in a few weeks, under the care of their healthcare provider.

-The joints most frequently examined using arthroscopy include the following:
+The joints most often examined using arthroscopy include the following:

 The following are the conditions most frequently discovered during an arthroscopic procedure:

-Inflammation, including in the synovium (the lining) of the knee, shoulder, elbow, wrist, or ankle)
+Inflammation.
+This includes in the lining (synovium) of the knee, shoulder, elbow, wrist, or ankle

 Rotator cuff tendon tears, impingement syndrome, and recurrent dislocations in the shoulder

-Meniscal (cartilage) tears, chondromalacia (wearing or injury of cartilage cushion), and anterior cruciate ligament tears with instability in the knee
+Meniscal (cartilage) tears, chondromalacia (wearing or injury of cartilage cushion), and ACL (anterior cruciate ligament) tears with instability in the knee

-Pieces of loose bone and/or cartilage (particularly in the knee, shoulder, elbow, ankle, or wrist)
+Pieces of loose bone or cartilage.
+This is particularly in the knee, shoulder, elbow, ankle, or wrist.

-Always see your doctor for a treatment recommendation based on your individual condition.
+Always see your healthcare provider for a treatment recommendation based on your individual condition.